stevegrunwell/code-review-for-me-and-you/slides/github-prs.md

 Note:

-* A very popular way to handle PRs, either on GitHub or GitHub Enterprise
+* A very popular way to handle code reviews is via Pull Requests on a tool like GitHub
 * General workflow: make change in branch, open PR, maybe run CI, reviewer(s) leave feedback, then merge